71 miles - Great Southern Overland Stage Route of 1849; Beautiful Desert Scenery; Ocotillo, CA - February 11, 2017

 Could you live here?
 I don't know.
 I suppose most people wouldn't want to.

 Also, temperatures in the summer could be unbearable.
-Still, I'd love to be a "snowbird" who spend a couple of months down here - hiking and doing many outdoor activies that
+Still, I'd love to be a snowbird who'd spend a couple of months each year to

 I made a Facebook live video ...